 Day Programs

-The Grafton Day Program is designed to provide structured, supportive, and skill-based activities for Autistic and Neurodiverse participants
+The Grafton Day Program is designed to offer structured, supportive, and skill-building activities for autistic and neurodiverse participants.
+Individuals may be funded through the NDIS, compensable schemes, government programs, and other attendant care initiatives

 Promote independence through structured daily routines